Brian-Pho/MSc_Research-Project/README.md

 ## Project Description

-A summary and detailed description can be found [here](research/README.md).
+A summary and detailed description of the project can be found [here](research/README.md).

 ## Data Processing Pipeline

-1. Raw MRI and fMRI data.
+1. Obtain raw MRI and fMRI data.
 2. Preprocess data using Automatic Analysis (AA).
 3. Data exploration using Python.
 4. Machine learning models using Python.